0xCryptonauta/ION/README.md

 ### 6- Data Analysis

-This will be approach one i get more time to play around this data.
+This will be approach once i get more time to play around this data.